Key takeaways

 Government bonds are issued by stable governments from developing economies with the powers of taxation, including the U.S., Germany, Japan and Canada.
 U.S. government bonds are called Treasury bonds (T-bonds).

 Many turn to U.S. government securities in times of economic distress, viewing these bonds as a “safe haven.”
 U.S. Treasury bonds, for example, have never defaulted.
-Because of its taxing authority and the ability to issue debt as needed, the federal government is in the strongest position as a bond issuer.
-Interest on these bonds is taxable.
+Because of its taxing authority and the ability to issue debt as needed, the federal government is considered the most reliable bond issuer.
+Treasury bond interest is taxable.

 How to buy government bonds